ykotturi/socialmedia-feedback-workshop/README.md

 ## Workshop overview

-This workshop is for crafters, makers, or product designers, for how to get effective feedback from your social media and ultimately grow your small business.
+This workshop is for **crafters, makers, and product designers**, for how to get effective feedback from your social media and ultimately grow your small business.
+Workshop activities will involve a series of individual reflections and group-based worked, where workshop pariticipants will be asked to reflect on and share their unique experiences as crafters, designers, makers.
+Participants will be asked to beta-test software systems we are building, give preliminary feedback, as well as shape future direction of these software systems.

 This workshop is intended for those who do not have a formal background in design or the arts (i.e. "amateur designers"), however, we welcome those with any background (self-taught, formal training, no training).

-Workshop activities will involve a series of individual reflections and group-based worked, where pariticipants will be asked to reflect on and share their unique experiences as crafters, designers, makers.
-Participants will be asked to beta-test software systems we are building, give preliminary feedback, as well as shape future direction of these software systems.
+This workshop is intended for those whose primary income is their craft, **and** for those who craft as a hobby.

 **When:**
 There are two offerings of this workshop.

+### Sunday, August 18th 10:00a-12:30p

+### Thursday, August 22nd 6:00p-8:30p

 On the RSVP form, indicate your preference.

-Sunday, August 18th, 2019 10:00a-12:30p

-Thursday, August 22nd, 2019 6:00p-8:30p

 **Where:**
 MAC Makerspace